imyuvii/imyuvii-static/content/posts/how-to-buy-domain-name.md

 draft: false
 categories: [web]
 tags: [dns,domain,host,website]
+description: "Buying domain name is the first step towards website creation.
+And this article explains where to find and buy domain easily."
 ---

 Buying domain name is the first step towards website creation.
 Domain name consist of nameofdomain.tld